goldbergyoni/nodebestpractices/README.md

 FROM node:14.4.0 AS build

 COPY . .
-RUN npm install && npm run build
+RUN npm ci && npm run build

 FROM node:slim-14.4.0